holepunchto/autobase/README.md

 # Autobase

+*⚠️ Alpha Warning ⚠️ - Autobase only works with the alpha release of [Hypercore 10](https://github.com/hypercore-protocol/hypercore-next)*

 Automatically rebase multiple causally-linked Hypercores into a single, linearized Hypercore.

-The output of an Autobase is "just a Hypercore", which means it can be used to transform higher-level data structures (like Hyperbee) into multi-writer data structures with minimal additional work.
+The output of an Autobase is "just a Hypercore", which means it can be used to transform higher-level data structures (like Hyperbee) into multiwriter data structures with minimal additional work.

 These multi-writer data structures operate using an event-sourcing pattern, where Autobase inputs are "operation logs", and outputs are indexed views over those logs.

-For a more in-depth walkthrough of the Autobase API/internals, check out [this workshop](https://github.com/hypercore-skunkworks/autobase-workshop).

 ## How It Works

-__TODO: Should have details here, and in the walkthrough__
+To see an example of how Autobase can be used alongside Hyperbee to build a P2P aggregation/voting tool, head over to [our multiwriter workshop](https://github.com/hypercore-protocol/multiwriter-workshop).

 ## Installation
 ```